Ryan-Sapone/hashkitty/README.md

 You can install pwntools by the following command: pip3 install pwntools

 <h2>Usage</h2>
 hashkitty is currently only capable of cracking single hashes at a time, and only hashes in the form of MD5, SHA1, SHA224, SHA256, SHA384, and SHA512 [as of version 1.0 on 2022-10-20].
-After getting the script, you can change the permissions of the .py file by the following command: chmod +x hashkitty.py <br>
+After getting the script, you can change the permissions of the .py file by the following command: chmod +x hashkitty.py <br><br>

 The syntax for hashkitty requires three arguments - the .py file, the hash (the raw string not the file), and the path to your wordlist. <br>